test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-06.robot.rst

 Using this feature is an option.
 The command line has higher priority than the default position.
 If both is available the local configuration is taken from command line.

-Important: It is not possible in the local configuration to use already existing parameters from *outside* - e.g. parameters already defined in other configuration files.
-The local configuration feature can only be used to overwrite already existing parameters or to create additional parameters, but cannot use parameters from other configuration files (right hand side of the colon)!

 Recommendation: To avoid an accidental overwriting of local configuration files in version control systems we recommend to give those files names that are test bench specific.